-- The investigators are now studying 2,478 people enrolled in the second phase of the Sonya Slifka Longitudinal MS Study; this cohort is enriched with people recently diagnosed with MS, African-American and Hispanic individuals, and 18- to 24-year-olds.
+- The investigators followed up by studying 2,478 people enrolled in a second phase of the Sonya Slifka Longitudinal MS Study; this cohort is enriched with people recently diagnosed with MS, African-American and Hispanic individuals, and 18- to 24-year-olds.
 These groups were somewhat under-represented in the first phase of the study.

 Read more about how investigators continue to use data from this important work, in an abstract presented at the annual meeting of the Americas Committee for Treatment and Research in MS.